 3. I just want you for my own

-NB: Evidence suggests “You” could plausibly be puppies.
+NB: Evidence suggests that “You” could plausibly be puppies.
 The author leaves this tantalizingly ambiguous.

 4. More than you could ever know